rikkimax/Cmsed/README.md

 ```

 Note shared is _required_ part of this.
 Without it you'll get 8+ registrations of said model (one for each thread).
 Same goes for routing.
-But here its more important as it is executed and grabbed for values e.g. widgits (route and position/name being requested).
+But here its more important as it is executed and grabbed for values e.g. widgets (route and position/name being requested).